 A rollercoaster of emotions that a woman has to go through during pregnancy.
 These emotions are at their peak when in labor.
-Optimal Breathing® helps in being composed.
+Optimal Breathing helps in being composed.
 In fact, we begin to go through how optimal breathing helps in going through each stage of labor with ease.
-You need a robust set of abdominal muscles to help push the baby out, and with weak lungs, it might prove to be pretty tough, even life-threatening for mother, baby or both!
+You need a robust set of abdominal muscles to help push the baby out, and with weak lungs, it might prove to be pretty tough, even life-threatening for the mother, baby, or both!

 Patterned breathing is a technique often referred to by obstetricians and birthing experts.
 It is nothing but the act of breathing at any number of possible rates and depths.
 During pregnancy, some women prefer deep breathing using their diaphragm to fill their abdomen with air.
 Others prefer light breathing, inhaling just enough to fill their chest.

 Your goal as an expectant mother is to find breathing patterns that have a calming and relaxing effect.
 You should breathe at a rate that does not cause you to feel short of breath or light-headed.
 This ability can be improved with proper training and there are specific breathing development exercises in the Pregnancy course for this.